Cellular Optimization

 Multiple Internet Sources: Bonding & Load Balancing

-Redundancy is something we preach here at the Mobile Internet Resource Center - as each location can have its challenges as to what works best.
-And sometimes, it's a combination of multiple options that can do the trick.
+Redundancy is something we preach here at the Mobile Internet Resource Center, as each location can have its own challenges in determining what works best.
+And sometimes, it's a combination of multiple connection options that can do the trick - different cellular plans/carriers, satellite, etc.

 Peplink routers are designed for bringing together multiple internet options (also called multi-WAN).
-Many have multiple cellular modems, Ethernet WAN ports, vLAN Ethernet ports, USB tethering, modem modules, Wi-Fi as WAN and Synergy mode to bridge multiple routers together.
+Some routers have more than one cellular modem, Ethernet WAN ports, USB tethering ports, Wi-Fi as WAN, and/or Synergy mode to bridge multiple routers together, all of which allow for more than a single WAN connection.

-For example, the Max BR2 Pro allows for eight different sources: two cellular modems (for two different cell carriers), 2 Ethernet WAN ports and a vWAN port for hard wired connections, USB tethering, and two Wi-Fi antenna frequencies to connect to two different external Wi-Fi sources (Wi-Fi as WAN),
+For example, the Max BR2 Pro supports at least seven different sources: two cellular modems, 2 Ethernet WAN ports (plus one or more vWAN ports), USB tethering, and two Wi-Fi antenna frequencies to connect to two external Wi-Fi sources (Wi-Fi as WAN).

-This could even be expanded further by using another Peplink router in Synergy mode and combining its WAN sources also.
+This could be expanded further by using another Peplink router in Synergy mode and combining its WAN sources as well.

-Peplink's firmware provides many options for combining multiple connections to give you the best reliability.
+Peplink's firmware offers many options for combining multiple connections to deliver the best reliability.

-Some key firmware :options are bonding multiple connections with their SpeedFusion Connect Protect technology, balancing traffic over multiple connections, failing over when one connection goes down, and smoothing out multiple WAN sources.
+Some key firmware options include bonding multiple connections with SpeedFusion technology, balancing traffic across multiple connections, failing over when one connection goes down, and smoothing traffic from multiple WAN sources.

-Each approach has their pros and cons, and configuration - which are covered in these resources:
+Each approach has its pros and cons, and configuration, which are covered in these guides:

 Peplink SpeedFusion Connect Protect - Bonding